 Make your progress visual—and visible—by creating large posters and banners in the hangar.

 These visuals will track your team’s progress, with current information posted in each functional area.
-If you’ve got 50 tasks, put them on the wall, on a big poster, with individual owner’s names assigned to each task.
+If you’ve got 50 tasks, put them on the wall, on a big poster, with an individual owner’s names assigned to each task.

 Use color coding to show red for what’s not yet started, yellow for things that are in progress and green for those that have been completed.
 Then watch all of those reds tasks turn to green!